ellouly/Wild-Series/README.md

 ## The progress of the learning

-1- Wireframe and styleguide (Done)
+1. Wireframe and styleguide (Done)
-2- Symfony initialization (Done)
+2.Symfony initialization (Done)
-3- Home page creation (Done)
+3. Home page creation (Done)
-4- Module Webpack Encore installation (Done)
+4. Module Webpack Encore installation (Done)
-5- Routing advanced
+5. Routing advanced
-6- First Doctrine entity
+6. First Doctrine entity
-7- Many-to-One relation with Doctrine
+7. Many-to-One relation with Doctrine
-8- Recovering stored data with Doctrine
+8. Recovering stored data with Doctrine
-9- Bidirectional relationships with Doctrine
+9. Bidirectional relationships with Doctrine

-## ALL ADVICE IS WELCOME !!
+## All advice is welcome !!